Hyperbolic groupoids and duality: Compactly generated groupoids and their Cayley graphs

 If $x\in\X$ has trivial isotropy group, then the map $g\mapsto\en(g)$ from $\G_x^{\X}$ to the $\G|_{\X}$-orbit of $x$ is a bijection.
 Then the Cayley graph $\G(x, S)$ is naturally isomorphic to the \emph{orbital graph}.
 The set of vertices of the orbital graph is the orbit of $x$, and two vertices $y_1, y_2$ are connected by an arrow from $y_1$ to $y_2$ if there exists a generator $s\in S$ such that $\be(s)=y_1$ and $\en(s)=y_2$.

 It is not hard to show that if $\G$ is a compactly generated groupoid of germs, then the set of points $x\in\G^{(0)}$ with trivial isotropy group is co-meager.
-It follows that generically the Cayley graph $\G(x, S)$ is naturally isomorphic to the orbital Schreier graph of $x$.
+It follows that generically the Cayley graph $\G(x, S)$ is naturally isomorphic to the orbital graph of $x$.
+In general, the Cayley graph $\G(x, S)$ is a covering of the orbital graph.

 \begin{proposition} If $(S_1, \X)$ and $(S_2, \X)$ are compact generating pairs of $\G$, then there exists $n$ such that $\bigcup_{k=1}^n(S_1\cup S_1^{-1})^k$ is a neighborhood of $S_2$ and $\bigcup_{k=1}^n(S_2\cup S_2^{-1})^k$ is a neighborhood of $S_1$. \end{proposition}